Translate

 The audience laughs.

 SPEAKER: Hahaha!
-Don’t apologize, it happens to the best of us!
+Don’t apologise, it happens to the best of us!
 What is the dream, sir?

 Another audience member shouts out excitedly: